JBlond/debian_build_apache24/php.md

 sudo update-alternatives --config php-cgi
 ```

-### If you need more php extenstions look at the output of
+### If you need more php extensions look at the output of

 ```bash
 sudo apt-cache search php8
 ```

-mod_fcgid requires mod_unixd to be loaded before it in the configuration!
+mod_fcgid requires mod_unixd to be loaded before it is in the configuration!

 ```xml
 LoadModule unixd_module modules/mod_unixd.so